seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Before we hear him, of some things of weight
 That task our thoughts, concerning us and France.

-*Enter the ARCHBISHOP OF CANTERBURY, and the BISHOP of ELY*
+*Enter the ARCHBISHOP OF CANTERBURY*

 **CANTERBURY**
 God and his angels guard your sacred throne